 Dramatic scene of the sun going down in the evening over Lascombes vineyard

-2015 Merlot - strong, delicious fruit and tannin, concentrated.
+2015 Merlot - robust and delicious fruit and tannin, concentrated.

-2015 Cabernet Sauvignon - strong, tight, big concentration, long.
+2015 Cabernet Sauvignon - intense, tight, big concentration, long.

 2015 Final blend - 50% Cabernet Sauvignon, 47% Merlot and 3% Petit Verdot.
 Big, full, complex, more concentration and power than usual.
 Precise and focused wine with pretty fruit and tannin.
 93-94p.